 with:

-εst∼N(0,σ2)
+εsd∼N(0,σs2)

-Where yst was the number of nymphs collected at site s on day of year d (ranging from 1 to 365); μswas the model intercept for site s, K was the maximum number of periodic (also called Fourier) terms included; and εst was the residual error with mean 0 and variance σ2.
+Where ysd was the number of nymphs collected at site s on day of year d (ranging from 1 to 365); μswas the model intercept for site s, K was the maximum number of periodic (also called Fourier) terms included; and εsd was the residual error with mean 0 and variance σ2.

 Increasing K makes it possible to model increasingly complex seasonal patterns.
 In order to mitigate the risk of overfitting with high values of K, models with K varying between 0 and 4 were compared based on the Akaike Information Criterion (AIC) value.
 For most locations, there was an important decrease in AIC between K = 0 and K = 2 (see Figure S4, Supplementary Material) and we reach a plateau thereafter.
 Therefore, K = 2 was used in all models.